 To edit Enter

 the Master Node > rcs-db-config -n Name -g

 name/IP address or

 rcs-db-config -n IPaddress -g

 Result : certificates are updated and appear in folder \RCS\DB\config\certs.
 Collector settings must also be edited.
 See "Editing the Collector configuration" on the next page

+the system user > rcs-db-config -R Username

+password Result : the new password is requested that will be saved in the database.
+This operation automatically renews the password expiration date.

-To edit Enter the System admin- istrator's password > rcs-db-config -R Password (admin) Result : certificates are updated and appear in folder \RCS\DB\config\certs.
-Collector settings must also be edited.
-See "Editing the Collector configuration" below backup folder > rcs-db-config -B Folder · NOTE: "Folder" can be a path for the RCS\db folder or an absolute path.
+To edit Enter backup folder > rcs-db-config -B Folder NOTE: " Folder " can be a path for the RCS\db folder or an absolute path.
 IMPORTANT: any backup files in the previously set folder will be copied to the new one.
 Result: all subsequent backup files are saved in the new folder.
-Tip: a remote device can be installed in an NTFS folder using Windows Disk Manager : this way, a remote disk can be used for backup. outgoing mail > rcs-db-config -M -server HostName: PortNumer server settings for to set the outgoing main server name and port to be used. alert e-mails > rcs-db-config -from senderEmail to set the alert e-mail sender's e-mail (i.e.: "alert@myplace.com"). rcs-db-config -user UserName To set the e-mail sender's user name. rcs-db-config -pass Password To set his password. rcs-db-config -auth AuthenticationType To set the type of authentication to be used ("plain", "login" or "cram_md5").
+Tip: a remote device can be installed in an NTFS folder using Windows Disk Manager : this way, a remote disk can be used for backup. outgoing mail > rcs-db-config -M -server HostName:PortNumber server settings for to set the outgoing main server name and port to be used. alert e-mails > rcs-db-config -from senderEmail to set the alert e-mail sender's e-mail (i.e.: "alert@myplace.com"). rcs-db-config -user To set the e-mail sender's user name. rcs-db-config -pass Password To set his password. rcs-db-config -auth AuthenticationType To set the type of authentication to be used ("plain", "login" or "cram md5").